-The human resources management division and health promotion division work together to promote proper working hour management, and ensure thorough implementation of health maintenance measures at the workplace.
-Employees who work excessively long hours are given guidance in consultations with an occupational health physician that follow more stringent standards than what is required by law.
-The average number of days of paid leave taken has increased from 16.1 days in 2011 to 17.4 days in 2021.
+The human resources management division and health promotion division are working together to promote proper working hour management.
+Employees who work excessively long hours are given guidance in consultations with occupational health physicians that follow more stringent standards than what is required by law, and health maintenance measures are thoroughly implemented at the workplace.
+The average number of days of paid leave taken has increased from 15.4 days in 2012 to 18.5 days in 2022.